matthew-andrews/superstore/README.md

 ## todo

 - JSDoc comments and automatically generating documentation.
 - Should clear and unset be merged?
-- Effective Javascript #54 - Don't use `arguments.length` to provide parameter default values.
+- Split superstore-sync into its own git repository
+- Split the tests up into those that test the async layer and those that test the localStorage layer.
+(The point above is a dependency)